Skip to content

 Next day I handed him the book “Man’s Search for Meaning” by Viktor Frankl and said to him that this book could be a nice friend to you while recovering in the hospital bed.

-I asked him a series of questions intentionally, I thought this might help him to reveal more who he really is.
+I asked him a series of questions intentionally as he was recovering in the hospital bed, I thought this might help him to reveal more who he really is.

-Why are you afraid to open up your identity now?
+Why are you afraid to open up your identity?

 What is the worst that can happen if you open up your identity?